Cloud Migration Strategy

 Repurchasing would offer you potentially lower overall costs, faster implementation, automatic updates, robust security, scalability, flexibility, improved UI, and more.

-While there can be a possibility that integrating the new SaaS solution into the existing infrastructure may add complexity, an off-the-shelf SaaS solution has limitations when it comes to the level of customization.
-Also, due to vendor lock-in, switching to a new provider can be complex and time-consuming.
+While integrating the new SaaS solution into the existing infrastructure may add complexity, an off-the-shelf SaaS solution has limitations when it comes to the level of customization.
+Also, due to vendor lock-in, switching to a new CSP can be complex and time-consuming.

 Retire

-As the name suggests, this strategy involves decommissioning or discontinuing applications or digital assets that are either no longer necessary or relevant for organizational operations.
-With this strategy, obsolete systems are identified and eliminated in a phased manner to ensure that no critical functionalities are disrupted.
+As the name suggests, this cloud migration technique involves decommissioning or discontinuing applications or digital assets that are either no longer necessary or relevant for organizational operations based on the assessment of existing applications for cloud readiness.
+Obsolete systems are identified and eliminated in a phased manner to ensure that no critical functionalities are disrupted.

 When to use the retire cloud migration strategy: